telerik/blazor-docs/components/progressbar/overview.md

 ## Features

-The Progress Bar provides the following features:
+The ProgressBar provides the following features:

 * `Class` - the CSS class that will be rendered on the main wrapping element.
 You can use it to cascade styles more easily.
-* `Max` - `double`, defaults to `100` - the maximum value of the Progress Bar.
+* `Max` - `double`, defaults to `100` - the maximum value of the ProgressBar.
 It must be greater than `0`.
-* `Value` - `double` - the value of the Progress bar.
+* `Value` - `double` - the value of the ProgressBar.
 This value indicates the progress of the tracked process.
 It is a fraction of the `Max`.
-* `Orientation` - you can control the orientation of the Progress Bar, through the `ProgressBarOrientation` enum, with members:
+* `Orientation` - you can control the orientation of the ProgressBar, through the `ProgressBarOrientation` enum, with members:
     * `Horizontal` - this is the default value
     * `Vertical`
 * `Indeterminate` - `bool`, defaults to `false` - see the [Indeterminate]({%slug progressbar-indeterminate-state%}) article for more information.